rajpurkarlab/MAIDA-NICU-continual-learning/README.md

 ### 4. Download Image Data

-Please see huggingface for further instructions on downlaoding the image data.
+Please see data repository for instructions on accessing the data.

 ## Quick Start